Elizabeth Morton: Writing

 Heery began using her birth name for writing after winning The London Writer's Competition sponsored by Time Out Group.
 She was a member of The Royal Court Young Writers Group and took up a bursary at ITV on the New Writer's Initiative scheme.
 She has written for the BBC Radio 4 drama series Brief Lives. and episodes of BBC Doctors, C4 Film Series Coming Up, BBC Brief Encounters mentored by Andrew Davies, and CBeebies[ Topsy and Tim.
 She is a short story writer, having been shortlisted and won prizes in 2016 Margery Allingham CWA writer's award, 2012 Bath Short story award, Exeter Short story award, Trisha Ashley Award, Fish short story award 2015.

 In 2012, she formed Twotreeisland films and won first prize in Southend-On-Sea film festival for the film Beached.
 She wrote the plays Feeding the Troll, which premiered at the Edinburgh Festival, Clip which ran at Battersea Arts Centre, First Kiss and Lauren The Brave at the Landor Theatre, and Sophie in Wonderland, which was produced by Theatre 503.

-She has written two books; A Liverpool Girl was published in 2019 and A Last Dance in Liverpool was published in 2020.
-Two more books will follow, published by PanMacMillan.
+She has written seven romantic saga books; A Liverpool Girl was published in 2019 and A Last Dance in Liverpool was published in 2020.
+The Girl From Liverpool was published July 2022.
+In 2022, Angel of Liverpool was shortlisted for RoNA Best Saga award.

+In August 2022 she received a three-book deal from Pan for her ‘Orphans of The Living’ trilogy - The Orphans From Liverpool Lane, The Children Left Behind, and Betsy's War.
+Betsy's War was one of five finalists in the RNA 2026 Best Romantic Saga Award, making her twice nominated.